Title I Program at Canoga Park High School

 - Development of a Parent Center

 - Provide student data to access the academic program

 Funding for the Title I program is based on the number of students enrolled in the free and reduced federal meals program.
 Students qualify after completing a Meals Benefit application and meet the family income criteria.
 Other benefits of the meal program include fee waivers for PSAT, SAT, and ACT exams as well as Advanced Placement (AP) tests and college application fees.

 For more information about Title 1, please click here

 to go to the California Dept. of Education website.

-The No Child Left Behind Act (NCLB) requires that parents have the right to know the professional qualifications of their child's teacher in core academic subjects.
+The Every Student Succeeds Act (ESSA) requires that parents have the right to know the professional qualifications of their child's teacher in core academic subjects.
 Click here

 for this information.